Israel–Japan relations: History

-Post-1950s relations

 In 1993 both nations signed the "Convention between Japan and the State of Israel for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income."
 In 2000, the two nations signed the "Agreement between the Government of Japan and the Government of the State of Israel for Air Services."
 There were 708 Japanese nationals in Israel as of October 1999 and 604 Israeli nationals in Japan as of December 1998.

 The Japanese government appointed Yoshinori Katori, press secretary at the Foreign Ministry, as ambassador to Israel on August 1, 2006.
 Katori previously served as minister to South Korea and director-general of the Consular Affairs Bureau before assuming the current post in August 2005.
 In September 2008, Katori ended his post to Israel and was replaced by ambassador Haruhisa Takeuchi, who presented his credentials on December 1, 2008.

 In July 2006, Japan announced a plan for peace called "Corridor for Peace and Prosperity", which would be based on common economic development and effort by Israelis and Palestinians, rather than on continuous contention over land.
 Shimon Peres gave this idea much attention during his participation in an international conference in New York in September 2006 which was organized by former U.S. President Bill Clinton.

 In July 2008, the Japanese government reiterated its support for the plan in meetings with Israelis and Palestinians, and urged the sides to continue working towards completion.
 Japan also indicated specific support for an agro-industrial park to be built near Jericho, and said it hopes to begin construction by 2009.

-Considering Israel's and Japan's shared democratic values, open trade policies, complementary business and industrial environments, and close alliance with the United States, relations between the two countries have long remained strikingly underdeveloped, until approximately 2014, when both governments moved to significantly upgrade diplomatic and business ties.
+It was not until approximately 2014, when the governments of both respective countries pledged to each other to significantly upgrade the bilateral diplomatic and business ties between them.
 This rapid warming of relations is evidenced by the two countries entering into a number of important political and economic agreements – from a series of high-level dialogues on national security and cybersecurity to their first bilateral investment agreement – transforming their once limited bilateral relationship into one more characteristic of allied partners, a process that has been described as "rising sun relations" in Foreign Affairs magazine.

-Recently ties between Israel and Japan have strengthened significantly, with many mutual investments between the two nations.
+Since the mid-2010s, bilateral ties between Israel and Japan have strengthened significantly, creating enumerable mutual investments between the two nations.
 Japanese prime minister Shinzo Abe visited Israel twice – once in 2015 and a second time in 2018.
 In May 2014, Israeli Prime Minister Benjamin Netanyahu visited Japan.

-In July 2021, the eleven Israeli victims of the terror attack at the Munich 1972 Olympics were remembered in silence during opening ceremony of the Tokyo 2020 Olympics, held in 2021 due to the global COVID-19 pandemic.
-This is the first-ever mourning at an opening ceremony of the Olympic Games in around a half century, and was thoroughly welcomed by relatives of the victims and Israeli Prime Minister Naftali Bennett.
+In 2021, there were 1,156 Japanese citizens living in Israel and 589 Israelis living in Japan.

+In 2024, Israel were not invited to Nagasaki's annual peace ceremony by the city's mayor Shiro Suzuki over "security risks and potential disruption".

+In June 2025, Japan condemned Israeli strikes against Iran, calling them "completely unacceptable and deeply regrettable".